sanketrathod07/evortext1/README.md

 - [React Slider](https://www.npmjs.com/package/react-simple-image-slider)
 - [uuid](https://www.npmjs.com/package/uuid)
 - [Firestore](https://firebase.google.com/docs/firestore)

-## Contribution <a id="contribution"></a>

-This project serves as a personal portfolio website to show off my personal skills.
-I do not accept any contributions like pull requests to this project however if you have any suggestions or ideas feel free to contact me or submit an idea in the [discussions](https://github.com/catherineisonline/shopping-time/discussions).
-Otherwise, you are free to fork this project and change it for your own purposes.

 ## License  <a id="license"></a>
 This project is released under the MIT [LICENSE](https://github.com/catherineisonline/shopping-time/blob/main/LICENSE).
 You can find the specific terms and conditions outlined in the LICENSE file.
 This means you're free to utilize, modify, and distribute the project according to the terms of the MIT License.